top of page

 The noun 'backlash' derives its etymology from the Middle English word 'baklash,' which combines 'bak' meaning 'back' and 'lashen' meaning 'to strike with a whip' or 'to beat.'
 This term originally referred to the recoil of a whip when it struck a surface, causing it to snap back.
 Over time, the word 'backlash' evolved to metaphorically represent a forceful and negative reaction or response that occurs in opposition to a particular action, decision, or development, much like the snapback of a whip when it strikes a surface.

-Quiz: Find the meaning of backlash
+Quiz: Find the meaning of the noun backlash:

 Try Again!